 This may not be an all-encompassing list.
 Depending on where you live, you or your business could be subject to franchise tax, use tax, and more.
 Make sure to pay taxes by the due date to avoid any penalties and interest.

-If you need help with quarterly estimated tax and annual tax filings, Bench has you covered.
-We can handle your personal and business tax returns at no extra cost or give you the information you need to file yourself with our comprehensive year end packages.
+If you need help with estimated tax payments and annual tax filings, Bench has you covered.
+We can handle your personal and business tax returns or simply give you the information you need to file yourself with our comprehensive year-end packages.
 Learn more about how Bench works.